WGBH-MLA/FixIt/readme.md

 4. Choose a settings file to use, or create a new one.
 If you look at `mla_game/settings/vagrant.py`, you'll get an idea of the basic things you'll need for the app to run.
 At the most basic, you'll need to set a `SECRET_KEY` environment variable.
 5. Migrate your database using `./manage.py migrate`
 6. Ensure you have Huey running.
 See the [Huey documentation](https://huey.readthedocs.io/en/latest/ "Huey documentation") if you don't know how.
-7. If you have a Pop Up Archive account you want to use, make sure you've set the `PUA_KEY` and `PUA_SECRET` environment variables, then run `./manage.py scrape_archive`
-8. Run the server using `./manage.py runserver`
+7. Run the server using `./manage.py runserver`

 You should now have a running copy of Fix It.